ha7shu/matrix/README.md

 - Clone this repository to your local machine.
 - Open a command prompt or terminal and navigate to the directory where the repository is cloned.
-- Compile the program using your preferred C compiler.
+- Compile the program using C compiler.
     > `gcc main.c matrix.c -o matrix`
 - Run the executable file.
-    - On Linux or MacOS:
-    >   ./matrix
-    - On Windows:
-    >   ./matrix.exe
+    >   `./matrix`

+## Contributions

+Feel free to contribute to this repository by adding more matrix operations or improving the existing ones.
+Submit a pull request for your changes to be added or create issues if you encounter any...